nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User request to view which students (in a particular module) have completed or yet to complete a particular task.
+1. User request to view which students (in a particular module) have completed or have yet to complete a particular task.
 2. TAPA shows a list of students who are taking this module and are currently being assigned with the specified tasks(along with their respective completion status).

 **Extensions**